ivanhofer/typesafe-i18n/README.md

 In order to get get full typesafety for your locales, you can start the watcher during development.
 The watcher listens for changes you make to your [base locale file](#folder-structure) and generates the corresponding TypeScript types.

-Make shure you have installed `node` version `> 12.x` and are using a `typescript` version `> 3.x.x`.
+Make sure you have installed `node` version `> 12.x` and are using a `typescript` version `> 3.x.x`.

  > The watcher will generate a different output depending on your TypeScript version.
 Older versions don't support all the features `typesafe-i18n` need to provide you with the best types.
-Make shure to use a TypeScript version `> 4.1.x` to benefit from all the typechecking features.
+Make sure to use a TypeScript version `> 4.1.x` to benefit from all the typechecking features.

 You can choose between two variants to run the watcher.